ShareefShaik1234/flashcard-learning-app/README.md

 ## Overview

-This application allows users to create and manage flashcards, study them interactively, test their knowledge through quizzes, and track their performance using a leaderboard.
+This application allows users to create and manage the flashcards, study them interactively, test their knowledge through quizzes, and track their performance using a leaderboard.

 ---